 The Pathology Division serves as a resource to other counties in the state of Kansas.
-In 2019, approximately 20% of the examinations were performed for other counties [Figure 2].
-Overall, Sedgwick County cases have increased over the last 10 years.
+In 2020, approximately 20% of the examinations were performed for other counties [Figure 2].
+Overall, when compared to 2019, in 2020 case examinations increased over 19%, with Sedgwick County cases increasing by 20%.